chong12007/Trickcal_Revive_auto_clear_level/README.md

 ## Supported Emulator
 1.BlueStack (Tested)
-2.MEmu (Tested)
+2.MEmu (Not Tested)
 3.Nox Player (not tested)

 # How To Use
 * Adjust The Screen
-* Stay on Momotalk screen and click Momotalk Button
-* Stay on Main Quest (only work if the "new" icon is there) and click Main Quest
+* Stay on the latest chapter and press start
 * Make sure to set the battle to 3x speed and auto skill
-* Dont work on final chapter that required to moving
 * Click the exit on the gui to stop running